hirakuni45/RX/FIRST_sample/README.md

 ```
 - For BlueBoard-RX62N_100pin,  use the red LED (D2) on the board.
 - For FRK-RX62N, use LED1 on the board. (yellow)
+- For GR-CITRUS, use the red LED1 on the board.  (red)
 - For RX65N Envision kit, use the blue LED on the board.
 - For RX72N Envision kit, use the blue LED on the board.